flamedfury/flamedfury.com/src/recordshelf.md

 ### Recent tracks

-Check out my recently played tracks that I've been listening to:
+Here's a list of the most recent tracks I've been listening to

 {% include "partials/_recentlyplayed.njk" %}

 ### Top albums

-These are the top albums as of {% currentDate %}
+These are my top albums for the last month

+{% include "partials/_topalbums.njk" %}